 - Detail valid sustainability concerns and potential solutions, the inter-related nature of these concerns, and their implications in an island context. - 2.
 Identify and describe the basic scientific components behind existing and emerging technologies in a variety of areas related to sustainability. - 3.
 Demonstrate skills needed to work towards sustainability in a variety of contexts, including collaboration, making presentations, preparing reports, and the use of appropriate science and technology and other information gathering techniques to access information. - 4.
 Design comprehensive solutions to basic sustainability problems that are well researched and supported. - 5.
 Use scientific principles or methods to critically evaluate proposed solutions to basic sustainability problems.

 Certificate of Competence (Sustainability Science): 12 credits

-, CREDITS
+ociciice).
+12 diedits CREDITS

 SSM 101 SSM 275 Sustainability in a Changing World Basic Energy Production

-y Science Electives
+7 Science Electives 6

-110 100 / 110 TOTAL 12

 Certificate of Achievement (Sustainability Science): 25-27 credits